 Blogging has completely changed my life for the better and it’s something that I recommend everyone try if they are interested.

-You make a lot of your money as a blogger through affiliate marketing.
-Could you explain briefly how that works?
+3. You make a lot of your money as a blogger through affiliate marketing.
+Could you explain this?

-Affiliate marketing is when you try to earn money by placing an affiliate link on your website, social media account, etc. and have people purchase a product through your link.
+Affiliate marketing is when you try to earn money by placing an affiliate link on your website and have people purchase a product through your link.

-If you get someone to sign up through your affiliate link, you are then rewarded by the company for promoting their product.
+If you get someone to sign up through your affiliate link, you are then rewarded by the company for promoting their product by earning a commission.

-How long did it take to make blogging your full-time job?
+5. How long did it take to go full-time with blogging?